consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Sensu" thumbnail="/img/favicons/sensu.io.png" url="https://sensu.io" score="none" >}}

-Sensu is an open source monitoring tool but it is only available via its open source license if you
-[compile it from source code yourself](https://github.com/sensu/sensu-go), then combine it with [the web UI project](https://github.com/sensu/web).
+Sensu is an open source monitoring tool but it is only open source if you [compile it from source code yourself](https://github.com/sensu/sensu-go), then combine it with [the web UI project](https://github.com/sensu/web).
 This is not obvious because when you download Sensu from their website, you are actually